Cairo Gang: Assassinations

 The operation was planned by several senior IRA members, including Michael Collins, Dick McKee, Liam Tobin, Peadar Clancy, Tom Cullen, Frank Thornton and Oscar Traynor.
-The killings were planned to coincide with a Gaelic football match between Dublin and Tipperary, because the large crowds around Dublin would allow the members of Collins' Squad to move about more easily, and make it more difficult for the British to detect them before and after they carried out the assassinations.
+The killings were planned to coincide with a Gaelic football match between Dublin and Tipperary, because the large crowds around Dublin would allow the members of The Squad to move about more easily, and make it more difficult for the British to detect them before and after they carried out the assassinations.

 Clancy and McKee were picked up by Crown forces on the evening of Saturday, 20 November.
 They were tortured and later shot dead "while trying to escape".
 Tortured and killed with them was Conor Clune, the nephew of Archbishop Clune of Perth, who had been senior chaplain to the Catholic members of the Australian Imperial Force in World War I. Clune was manager of the seed and plant nursery owned by Edward MacLysaght near Quin, and Clune and MacLysaght travelled to Dublin on the morning of Saturday, 20 November 1920, bringing with him the books of the Raheen Co-op for its annual audit.
 Clune was arrested in a raid on Vaughan's Hotel in Dublin, where he was a registered guest.

 28 Pembroke Street Upper

-The operation began at 9:00 am, when members of the Squad entered 28 Pembroke Street.
+At 9:00 a.m., members of the Squad entered 28 Pembroke Street.
 The first British agents to die were Major Charles Milne Cholmeley Dowling and Captain Leonard Price.
 Andy Cooney of the Dublin Brigade removed documents from their rooms.

-Three more members of the Gang were shot in the same house: Captain Brian Christopher Headlam Keenlyside, Colonel Wilfrid Woodcock, and Lieutenant-Colonel Hugh Montgomery.
+Captain Brian Christopher Headlam Keenlyside, Colonel Wilfrid Woodcock and Lieutenant-Colonel Hugh Montgomery were also killed.
 Woodcock was not connected with intelligence and had walked into a confrontation on the first floor of the Pembroke Street house as he was preparing to leave to command a regimental parade at army headquarters.
 He was in his military uniform and, when he shouted to warn the other five British officers living in the house, he was shot in the shoulder and back, but survived.
 As Keenlyside was about to be shot, a struggle ensued between his wife and Mick O'Hanlon.
 The leader of the unit, Mick Flanagan, arrived, pushed Mrs Keenlyside out of the way and shot her husband.

-117 Morehampton Road
+119 Morehampton Road

-At 117 Morehampton Road, Donnybrook, 2.3 km from the scene of the first shootings, another member of the Cairo Gang, Lieutenant Donald Lewis MacLean, along with suspected informer T.H.
-Smith and MacLean's brother-in-law, John Caldow, were taken into the hallway and about to be shot, when MacLean asked that they not be shot in front of his wife.
+At 119 Morehampton Road, Donnybrook, 2.3 km from the scene of the first shootings, another member of the Cairo Gang, Lieutenant Donald Lewis MacLean, along with a suspected informer, T. H. Smith and MacLean's brother-in-law, John Caldow, were taken into the hallway and about to be shot, when MacLean asked that they not be shot in front of his wife.
 The three were taken to an unused bedroom and shot.
 Caldow survived his wounds and fled to his home in Scotland.